 Gaziulusoy, A.I.
 (2015), “A critical review of approaches available for design and innovation teams through the perspective of sustainability science and system innovation theories”, Journal of Cleaner Production, Vol. 107, pp. 366–377.

-Enabling sustainability-oriented innovation in R&D management: Organization, frameworks, methods and tools is one of the tracks at the 2020 R&D Management Conference being held at the University of Strathclyde, Glasgow, from 27 June-1 July – see more information here.
+Enabling sustainability-oriented innovation in R&D management: Organization, frameworks, methods and tools is one of the tracks at the 2021 R&D Management Conference being hosted by the University of Strathclyde, Glasgow, from 7 – 8th July 2021- see more information here.

 Track chair: Claus Lang-Koetz, Professor for Sustainable Technology and Innovation Management at the Institute for Industrial Ecology at Pforzheim University (Germany).
 Visit his Twitter profile here.